gabriel-dehan/dyson-sphere-blueprints/README.md

 - [x] Add a link to "my collections" page from the collection page
 - [x] Fix rendering of blueprints 3 times in show page
 - [x] Add smelters / assemblers recipes detail
+- [x] Way to add tags with icons in a cleaner fashion
-- [ ] Add tag "Lettering" / "Conveyor Belt Art"
+- [x] Add tag "Lettering" / "Conveyor Belt Art" / "Early-game" / "Mid-game" / "Late-game"
 - [ ] Add power needed
-- [ ] Way to add tags with icons in a cleaner fashion
 - [ ] Blueprint preview
 - [ ] Search / filters for collections
 - [ ] Handle multiple blueprint mods and native blueprints once out (note to self: add js in the blueprint and search form to load versions according to the selected mod)